timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 Aggregate queries which touch large swathes of time-series data can take a long time to compute because the system needs to scan large amounts of data on every query execution.
-TimescaleDB continuous aggregates automatically calculate the results of a query in the background and materialize the results.
-Queries to the continuous aggregate view are then significantly faster as they touch less raw data in the hypertable and instead mostly use the pre-computed aggregates to build the view.
+To make such queries faster, a continuous aggregate allows materializing the computed aggregates, while also providing means to continuously, and with low overhead, keep them up-to-date as the underlying source data changes.

-Continuous aggregates are somewhat similar to PostgreSQL [materialized views][postgres-materialized-views], but unlike a materialized view, continuous aggregates do not need to be refreshed manually; the view will be refreshed automatically in the background as new data is added, or old data is modified.
-Additionally, it does not need to re-calculate all of the data on every refresh.
-Only new and/or invalidated data will be calculated.
-Since this re-aggregation is automatic, it doesn’t add any maintenance burden to your database.
+Continuous aggregates are somewhat similar to PostgreSQL's [materialized views][postgres-materialized-views], but, unlike a materialized view, a continuous aggregate can be continuously and incrementally refreshed.
+The refreshing can be done either manually or via a policy that runs in the background, and can cover the entire continuous aggregate or just a specific time range.
+In either case, the refresh only recomputes the aggregate buckets that have changed since the last refresh.

 ### An introductory example [](quick-start)

 As a quick introductory example, let's create a hypertable `conditions` containing temperature data for devices and a continuous aggregate to compute the daily average, minimum, and maximum temperature.
-Start off by creating the hypertable and populate it with some random data:
+Start off by creating the hypertable and populate it with some data:

 ```sql
 CREATE TABLE conditions (